 I grew up with family dinners every Sunday at my grandparent's house.
 And my papa was known for his Slow Cooker Pot Roast.
 It cooked for hours and hours and while delicious, it was not a FAST recipe.

 I have taken his famous pot roast recipe and made it Instant Pot friendly.
-This method for cooking a pot roast in the instant pot is every bit as delicious as the classic recipe but takes a fraction of the time.
+This method for cooking a pot roast in the instant pot is just as delicious as the classic recipe but takes a fraction of the time.